 A public hearing was held on this request March 19, 2007.
-Five (5) people spoke concerning the rezoning.
-Written comments can be found on the Planning Department's webpage for those who submitted them.
-Minutes from the public hearing can be viewed on line or obtained from the County Manager's office.
+Minutes from the public hearing can be viewed on the Chatham County website.
 The Planning staff is recommending a change in zoning on a select number of parcels from Heavy Industrial to Residential/Agricultural.
+The Economic Development Corporation met for a second time on May 8, 2007 and recommended the zoning be changed from Heavy Industrial to Residential Agricultural.
+The Planning Board met on June 6, 2007 and recommended 11 - 0 to approve the zoning change from Heavy Industrial to Residential Agricultural.
 Such a recommendation is partially based on adopted land use plans and policies as well as changing conditions as noted in the Chatham County Zoning Ordinance under Section 17.

 - 1) In 1990, the Chatham County Board of Commissioners zoned this area heavy industrial.
-This was due in big part to the industry existing at the time and the location near US 1, the railroad, and the river. - i) Notification of a rezoning was not required by general statute to individual landowners at that time. - ii) No additional industry or commercial uses have located in this area.
+This was due in part to the industry existing at the time and the location near US 1, the railroad, and the river. - i) Notification of a rezoning was not required by general statute to individual landowners at that time. - ii) No additional industry or commercial uses have located in this area.
 Currently existing non-residential uses in the area are:

+Performance Fibers

+ST Wooten

-Performance Fibers ST Wooten Assured Construction (formerly Lee Paving) Fat Jr's Restaurant (See attached breakdown for area covered) Funeral Home Shop/Office/Loading Dock i) Per the latest data available from FEMA, the 100-year floodplain or Special Flood Hazard Area covers about 120 acres of the property under consideration for rezoning.
+Assured Construction (formerly Lee Paving)

+Fat Jr's Restaurant (See attached breakdown for area covered) Funeral Home i) Per the latest data available from FEMA, the 100-year floodplain or Special